Probate Q&A Series

 Analysis

 Apply the Rule to the Facts: Here, the administrator is in the notice-to-creditors and inventory phase and is opening an estate bank account using an EIN.
 If a creditor contacts the administrator directly (for example, by sending an invoice or calling for payment), that contact should be treated as a request—not as a green light to pay.
-The administrator can respond by directing the creditor to submit a written claim in the proper form and should only pay allowed claims from the estate account after confirming the claim is timely and valid.
+The administrator can respond by directing the creditor to submit a written claim in the proper manner and should only pay allowed claims from the estate account after confirming the claim is timely and valid.

 Process & Timing